oddhill/drupal-starter-kit/README.md

 1. Copy settings.php located in the examples folder to the `public/sites/default`directory.
 2. Copy the `.env.default` file located in the project root and rename it to `.env`.
-3. Upate the environment variables in the `.env` file to match the settings for your local environment.
+3. Update the environment variables in the `.env` file to match the settings for your local environment.

 ### Install